Apply to Memorial

 - General Undergraduate Application for Admission/Readmission

-- Application to Memorial University is made through submission of the online application form (link provided below).
-A valid credit card is required to submit an online application.
+- Application to Memorial University is made through submission of the online application form (link provided in Step 3 below).
+A valid credit card (Visa or MasterCard) is required to submit an online application.

-- Your full legal name, including your previous family name (if applicable) should appear with the spelling and in the order that appears on your passport or other government issued idenfication.
+- Your full legal name, including your previous family name (if applicable) should appear with the spelling and in the order that appears on your passport or other government issued identification.

 - The software for the online application supports only the English language.

 - The secure account that you create to submit your application should not be used to submit an application for another individual.